NeuroTechX/ntx_slack_archive/eegdata.md

  >Im saying that one sample (image) in the computer vision problem can be similar in size to a single trial single channel EEG sample

+5/30/2017 4:40 PM

+ **bciguy** :

+ >Im calling you out on You obviously cant do deep learning with your own data within a lab experiment